KopterBuzz/NOServerSetup/README.md

 add the mods you want to the mods/plugins folder

+if the mod uses its own config rather than bepinex configuration then take care of it separately as needed

 by default I have NOBlackBox, JetFox RCON + AntiCheat, senti's SlingLoad Hook Exploit Fix.

 also add default config for them if needed, to the mods/config folder